Prahsys/laravel-perimeter/README.md

 - Detection of malware, trojans, and other threats
 - On-access protection for uploads and other file operations
 - Signature-based detection with daily database updates
-- Low false-positive rate suitable for production systems
+- Low false-positive rate suitable for web applications

 #### Centralized Monitoring Dashboard

-For continuous monitoring in production, use Supervisor:
+For continuous monitoring, use Supervisor:

 ```ini
 [program:perimeter-monitor]